-If an athlete on any IJF WRL changes their nationality, they will keep all WRL points.
+If an athlete on any IJF WRL changes their gender, they will lose all WRL points.

 An athlete classified in any IJF WRL (either cadets, juniors or seniors) is not authorised to take part in an international competition of any combat sport, other than judo, unless authorisation has been given by the IJF.
-The National Federation is responsible for controlling and sending the information on any cases to the IJF General Secretariat (gs@ijf.org).
-Failure to do so may result in disciplinary action for the National Federation.
+An international competition is defined as a competition where two (2) or more different nations take part.
+The national federation is responsible for controlling and sending the information on any cases to the IJF General Secretariat (gs@ijf.org).
+Failure to do so may result in disciplinary action for the national federation.